rebeccak1/open-street-map/README.md

 ## Data Audit
 ### Unique Tags
-Use `mapparser.py` to find the unique tags:
+Use `mapparser.py` to count the unique tags:
 - `bounds`: 1
 - `member`: 31857
 - `nd`: 1957582